deadbaed/leptos_ssg/example/content/2025-07-14-image-grid/index.md

 title = "Create a grid of images" date = 2025-07-14T01:46:37+02:00[Europe/Paris] uuid = "093165b4-796c-44c5-9e01-3792762bf67f"
+description = "Demonstration of the custom HTML component `ImageGrid`"
 +++

 A feature of `leptos_ssg` is the ability to take a directory containing images, and rendering them in a grid on the HTML page.